Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/index.md

 ### Load Windows PowerShell from the Configuration Manager Console
 The easiest method to load Windows PowerShell is directly from the Configuration Manager console.

 1. Start by launching the Configuration Manager console.
 In the upper left corner, there’s a blue rectangle.
-Click the white arrow in the blue rectangle, and choose Connect via Windows PowerShell.
+Click the white arrow in the blue rectangle, and choose **Connect via Windows PowerShell**.

 2. After Windows PowerShell loads, you’ll see a prompt that contains your site code.
 For example, if the site code is "ABC", the prompt looks like: